bafrimpong/edusogno-esercizio/README.md

 In this regard, the code was purly written in HTML, CSS, PHP (with objects or classes preferred) and JavaScript.

+## Architecture
+The application uses the Model View Controller (MVC) architecture or pattern.
+Below are amongst some of the benefits of the MVC architecture;
+* Seperation of concern
+* Modularity
+* Scalability
+* Code Resuse, etc

 ## Installing and Configuration

 ### Clonning the Repo